 In the last several decades, both passenger but primarily freight railroads have taken on a different perspective; a perspective on what technologies can deliver to make a railroad’s operation both more safe and efficient.
 I must state first of all, that US railroads, both passenger and freight, are extraordinarily safe, especially when compared to operations across the globe.
 (See previous posting “ What Price Safety” for some additional insight on this point.
-But, I need to go back to the martini point.
+But, I need to go back to the martini point.)

 There are martinis, and there are martinis.
 James Bond’s infamous standard of “Shaken, not stirred” makes the point.
-But first, I should not that based upon an independent analysis of literature regarding James Bond’s life style, it has been determined that he was quite a drinker with his consumption of an average of 45 martinis within a given week.
+But first, I should note that based upon an independent analysis of literature regarding James Bond’s life style, it has been determined that he was quite a drinker with his consumption of an average of 45 martinis within a given week.
 OK, so that is 6 +martinis a night which makes him somewhat suspect as to his objective credibility as quoted by Dorothy Parker of Algonquin Round Table fame: “ I like to have a martini, Two at the very most, After Three I’m under the table, after four I’m under the host.”
 So!
 6+ martinis in an evening is clearly past the line.

 The point of shaken, not stirred, can be applied to railroad operations, me thinks.
-The difference between the two versions of martini preparations is that if a martin is shaken, then the ice can “bruise” the gin, where as shaken is like “Whatever, don’t mess with my gin.”
+The difference between the two versions of martini preparations is that if a martin is shaken, then the ice can “bruise” the gin, where as stirred is like “Whatever, don’t mess with my gin.”
 Therefore, the parallel to railroads, you may ask, is that railroads have only been stirring their operational processes for the last several decades, at least, by simply upgrading their primary core technologies, i.e. communications, positioning, and IT, most noticeably with the shift from analog to digital, and the integration of distributed decision making platforms with the back-office infrastructure.
 But, railroads have not truly shaken up their business processes, a.k.a. process reengineering (dynamic work order is a good example), to take advantage of how the operation can change with advancements in technologies.
 Arguably, the most critical example is that of the management of train movements as to the underlying means of functional vitality (how movement authorities are generated) and the efficiency that an be achieved with more timely and accurate positioning of trains to advance from crisis-based fixed block operation to that of proactive, flexible block.